Android

 - Enter URL

-- Choose Display (Full Screen, Standalone, Minimal UI)
+- Choose Display (Full Screen, Standalone, or Minimal UI)

-7. Click "Create" on the bottom right (Wait for the App to process and then show)
+- Click "Create" on the bottom right (Wait for the App to process and it will appear when ready)

-FileWave will make the fileset in the background and leave the window open so you can keep searching for additional apps
+FileWave will create the Fileset in the background and leave the window open.
+You are welcome to create another Web app, search for additional apps to create or close.

 See: Using Associations with Filesets for steps on creating associations